melexis/xunit2rst/README.rst

                             The input XML file
       -o RST_OUTPUT_FILE, --output RST_OUTPUT_FILE
                             The output RST file
+      --only EXPRESSION     Expression of tags for Sphinx' `only` directive that surrounds all RST content.
+By default, no `only` directive is generated.
       -s, --itemize-suites  Flag to itemize testsuite elements instead of testcase elements.
       -p PREFIX, --prefix PREFIX